 Exiting the registration flow at this point will mean you will loose your progress

-As of December 7, 2020, there were at least 7 active cases being tried in court against Rappler CEO Maria Ressa as well as Rappler's directors and a former researcher.
+As of February 4, 2021, there were at least 8 active cases being tried in court against Rappler CEO Maria Ressa as well as Rappler's directors, a Rappler reporter, and a former researcher.

 On top of this, the Bureau of Internal Revenue is investigating Rappler Inc and Rappler Holdings Corporation (RHC) for alleged tax violations.

 The trial of two other cases involving Ressa and Rappler's Board members is suspended due to the following:

 Here's a list of complaints and cases filed against Rappler that started in January 2018, barely 6 months after President Rodrigo Duterte falsely claimed in his July 2017 State of the Nation Address that Rappler is "fully owned by Americans."

 The string of cases against Rappler and Ressa started with the revocation of Rappler's license to operate through an order issued by the Securities and Exchange Commission (SEC) on January 11, 2018.